-How did the Magi know when to start looking in the sky for signs of the birth of the Messiah?
+How did the Magi know when to start looking in the sky for signs of the Messiah’s birth?
 The answer is in the instructions Daniel received from Gabriel over 500 years prior to the Magi’s journey.
 Daniel had given them a heads-up as to when to expect the King to be born.
 All we need is the right starting point and some simple math to figure out this little mystery.

 Daniel petitions God